Loading...

 Handle tool calls

-When Claude uses the tool, the input field in the tool_use block will strictly follow your input_schema, and the name will always be valid.
+When Claude uses the tool, the input field in the tool_use block strictly follows your input_schema, and the name is always valid.

 Common use cases